metabin/metabin/README.md

 - [Metabin share](https://github.com/metabin/metabin-client)

-Desktop cli and gui applications that makes it possible to share you local files in IPFS using metabin data schemas.
+Desktop cli and gui applications that makes it possible to share you local files using metabin data schemas.

 ## Follow us